capbash/digio/README.md

 First let's initialize the configs

 ```
-dog init
+dio init
 ```

-This will create a .dog file in the local directory, and you will need to specify two important pieces of information.
+This will create a .dio file in the local directory, and you will need to specify two important pieces of information.

 * TOKEN